 9.2.9.1.
-Why specify Operation to Privilege Mapping
+Why specify Operation-to-Privilege mapping

-Initial versions of the Redfish specifications specified several Role to Privilege mappings for standardized Roles and normatively identified several Privilege labels but did not normatively define what these privileges meant in detail or how privilege to operations mappings could be specified or represented in a normative fashion.
+Initial versions of the Redfish specifications specified several Role-to-Privilege mappings for standardized Roles and normatively identified several Privilege labels but did not normatively define what these privileges meant in detail or how privilege to operations mappings could be specified or represented in a normative fashion.
 The lack of a methodology to define what privilege(s) are required to perform a specific requested operation against the URI specified in the request puts at risk the interoperability between Redfish service implementations that Redfish clients may encounter due to variances in privilege requirements between implementations.
-Also, a lack of methodology for specifying and representing the operation to privilege mapping prevents the SPMF or other governing organization to normatively define privilege requirements for a service.
+Also, a lack of methodology for specifying and representing the operation-to-privilege mapping prevents the Redfish Forum or other governing organization to normatively define privilege requirements for a service.

 9.2.9.2.
-Representing Operation to Privilege Mappings
+Representing Operation-to-Privilege mappings

 A Redfish service should provide a Privilege Registry file in the service Registry Collection.
 The Privilege Registry file represents the Privilege(s) required to perform an operation against a URI specified in a HTTP request to the service.
 The Privilege Registry is a single JSON document that contains a Mappings array of PrivilegeMapping entity elements where there is an individual element for every schema entity supported by the service.
-The operation to privilege mapping is defined for every entity schema and applies to every resource the service implements for the applicable schema.
-There are several situations where specific resources or elements of resources may have differing operation to privilege mappings than the entity mappings and the entity level mappings have to be overridden.
-The methodology for specifying entity level operation to privilege mappings and related overrides are defined in the PrivilegeRegistry schema.
+The operation-to-privilege mapping is defined for every entity schema and applies to every resource the service implements for the applicable schema.
+There are several situations where specific resources or elements of resources may have differing operation-to-privilege mappings than the entity mappings and the entity level mappings have to be overridden.
+The methodology for specifying entity level operation-to-privilege mappings and related overrides are defined in the PrivilegeRegistry schema.

-If a Redfish service provides a Privilege Registry document, the service shall use the SPMF Redfish Privilege Mapping Registry definition as a base operation to privilege mapping definition for operations that the service supports in order to promote interoperability for Redfish clients.
+If a Redfish service provides a Privilege Registry document, the service shall use the Redfish Forum's Redfish Privilege Mapping Registry definition as a base operation-to-privilege mapping definition for operations that the service supports in order to promote interoperability for Redfish clients.

 9.2.9.3.
-OperationMap Syntax
+OperationMap syntax

 An operation map defines the set of privileges required to perform a specific operation on an entity, entity element, or resource.
 The operations mapped are GET, PUT, PATCH, POST, DELETE and HEAD.
 Privilege mapping are defined for each operation irrespective of whether the service or the API data model support the specific operation on the entity, entity element or resource.
-Privilege labels used may be the Redfish standardized labels defined in the Privilege.PrivilegeType enumeration and they may be OEM defined privilege labels.
-The privileges required for an operation can be specified with logical AND and OR behavior as required (see Privilege AND and OR Syntax section for more information).
+Privilege labels used may be the Redfish standardized labels defined in the Privilege.PrivilegeType enumeration and they may be OEM-defined privilege labels.
+The privileges required for an operation can be specified with logical AND and OR behavior as required (see the Privilege AND and OR syntax clause for more information).
 The following example defines the privileges required for various operations on Manager entity.
 Unless mapping overrides to the OperationMap array are defined (syntax explained in next section), the specified operation to privilege mapping would represent behavior for all Manager resources in a service implementation.

 '''

 {

 "Entity": "Manager",

 "OperationMap": {

 "GET": [

-{

 "Privilege": [ "Login" ]

-}

 ],

 "HEAD": [

 {

 "Privilege": [ "Login" ]

-}

 ],

 "PATCH": [

 {

 "Privilege": [ "ConfigureManager" ]

-}

 ],

 "POST": [

 {

+"Privilege": [ "ConfigureManager" ]

+],

+"PUT": [

+"Privilege": [ "ConfigureManager" ]

+],

+"DELETE": [

+{

+"Privilege": [ "ConfigureManager" ]

+]

+}

+}

 '''

 9.2.9.4.
-Mapping Overrides Syntax
+Mapping overrides syntax

-Several situations occur where operation to privilege mapping varies from what might be specified at an entity schema level.
+Several situations occur where operation-to-privilege mapping varies from what might be specified at an entity schema level.
 These situations are: